Union Complex redevelopment

 When the theatre and drama studio closed, the University and UQU worked with student clubs and societies to find suitable alternative performance spaces and provided support with associated costs.

-The support provided includes restoring the Avalon Theatre on Sir Fred Schonell Drive for use as a teaching and performance space by students and the community.
+This support includes the restoration of the Avalon Theatre on Sir Fred Schonell Drive for use as a teaching and performance space by students and the community.

 Early works were completed in 2024 which involved safe removal of asbestos, electrical equipment, and fixtures, service re-routing, and other minor building works.